Wolox/wolmo-networking-ios/README.md

 ### Enable `AlamofireNetworkActivityLogger`

 `AlamofireNetworkActivityLogger` (see [AlamofireNetworkActivityLogger](https://github.com/konkab/AlamofireNetworkActivityLogger)) can be enabled by doing `NetworkActivityLogger.shared.startLogging()`.
 This will log in the console every request and response made depending on the `logLevel`, which can be selected by assigning the property `NetworkActivityLogger.shared.level` with a value of `NetworkActivityLoggerLevel`.
+By default, it enables it in debug.

 Check [NetworkingDemoLauncher](NetworkingDemo/NetworkingDemoLauncher.swift) for an example.